lpalbou/ForgeLLM/README.md

 - **Model Publishing**: LoRA to full model conversion with comprehensive documentation
 - **Error Recovery**: Robust error handling and automatic recovery mechanisms

+## Changelog

+All notable changes to this project are documented in the [CHANGELOG.md](CHANGELOG.md) file.

 ## Contributing

 Contributions welcome!
 Please submit pull requests.